 Do Ground Bees Live in Hives Underground?

 The majority of these ground-nesting bees do not live in hives situated underground.
 They build nesting tunnels.

 A telltale sign of nesting tunnels underground is small hills of soil or dirt mounds around the nest’s entrance.
-When you see one of these, it’s most likely that ground bee nests and lives down under.
+When you see one of these, it is most likely that a ground bee nests and lives down under.

 Types of Bees that Live on the Ground

 1.)
 Colletes inaequalis or Plasterer Bee

 The Colletes inaequalis or Plasterer Bee is one of the most common ground bees.
 It is a striped bee with a black abdomen and black-and-tan stripes on its body.
 Its tan-colored head tops a fuzzy body that is shaped like that of a honey bee and is around half an inch long.

 Also known as polyester bees, they prefer burrowing in well-drained and sandy soil with minimal organic matter.